en0ds/en0ds/README.md

-## Junior Threat Intelligence Analyst
+## ''Junior Threat Intelligence Analyst''
 Im gather links and tools that could useful to Threat Intelligence Analyst as well as SOC analyst.

 ## Websites